Parshchakurkar/MatrubhashaAI/README.md

 - Terraform used to create the private/ Self hosted agent in linux machine.
 - Creating the AKS and ACR using terraform
 - using snyk to scan the IAC files

+# Helm package creation
+- use `helm create matrubhashaai ` and remove not required files and copy kubernetes files in template folder.
+- update chart and values file, use values in k8s files inside template.
+- run command `helm install matrubhashaai matrubhashaai` - run this inside helm folder.

 ## Kubernetes:
 - Deployment of the application in cluster.